Tomographer/QPtomographer/doc/install.rst

 be done with the following steps using the command-line.

 First, clone SCS into your `Downloads` directory, and enter that directory.
-(You may choose a different directory; the following instructions however assume you clone SCS in the `Downloads` directory.)
+(You may choose a different directory; the following instructions assume you cloned SCS in the `Downloads` directory.)

 .. code-block:: bash